OwenVWest/AiThing/README.md

-# 🧙 Text-Based Adventure Game
+# 🏡 HOA Showdown

-Welcome to the **AI-Generated Adventure Game**!
+Welcome to the **HOA Showdown**!
-This is a simple text-based roleplaying game inspired by classics like *Zork* and *Colossal Cave Adventure*.
-Players choose a character class, explore different locations, and engage in turn-based combat against enemies.
+This is a satirical text-based roleplaying game where players take on the HOA in epic battles of arguments, persuasion, and neighborhood politics.
+Inspired by classic text adventures, you’ll choose a character class, explore different HOA-controlled locations, and engage in turn-based combat against nosy neighbors and board members.

 ---